openjs-foundation/project-status/README.md

 * [OpenJS Foundation Marketing Support Opportunities](https://docs.google.com/presentation/d/1xWsohwo-SwKjR-GuThi0BVwz3ni7KLp3vIBTuAbMQRY/edit#slide=id.g5ce6a1b7ed_5_14): A presentation from the marketing team about resources available to you to market your project

+## Completed Onboarding Projects

+* Express project has completed the onboarding checklist, including the implementation of DCO.

 # Growth plan process

 Project which want to move to [Impact stage](https://github.com/openjs-foundation/cross-project-council/blob/HEAD/PROJECT_PROGRESSION.md#impact-stage) need to provide and implement a Growth Plan.
 There is a [growth plan template](GROWTH_PLAN_TEMPLATE.md) available as a starting point.